Critical period hypothesis: Bilingual dominance

 These difficulties are attributed to a phase around age eight months where bilingual infants are insensitive to vowel contrasts, despite the language they hear most.
 This affects how words are later represented in their lexicons, highlighting this as a decisive period in language acquisition and showing that initial language exposure shapes linguistic processing for life.
-Sebastián-Gallés, Echeverría & Bosch (2005) also indicate the significance of phonology for L2 learning; they believe learning an L2 once the L1 phonology is already internalised can reduce individuals’ abilities to distinguish new sounds that appear in the L2.
+Sebastián-Gallés, Echeverría & Bosch (2005) also indicate the significance of phonology for L2 learning; they believe learning an L2 once the L1 phonology is already internalised can reduce individuals' abilities to distinguish new sounds that appear in the L2.

+Additionally, however, there have also been a couple of studies done by Bongaerts, Mennen and Slik (2002) and Stefanik (2001) investigating the validity of critical period position that found L2 learners to demonstrate native-like accents when reading aloud exercises in their non-native language despite participants being older than the proposed critical period cutoff.
+Thus, these findings have contributed to the debate on critical period hypothesis and bilingual dominance.

 Age effects on grammar learning

 Most studies into age effects on specific aspects of SLA have focused on grammar, with the common conclusion that it is highly constrained by age, more so than semantic functioning.
 Harley (1986) compared attainment of French learners in early and late immersion programs.
 She reports that after 1000 exposure hours, late learners had better control of French verb systems and syntax.
-However, comparing early immersion students (average age 6.917 years) with age-matched native speakers identified common problem areas, including third person plurals and polite ‘vous’ forms.
+However, comparing early immersion students (average age 6.917 years) with age-matched native speakers identified common problem areas, including third person plurals and polite 'vous' forms.
 This suggests grammar (in L1 or L2) is generally acquired later, possibly because it requires abstract cognition and reasoning.

 B. Harley also measured eventual attainment and found the two age groups made similar mistakes in syntax and lexical selection, often confusing French with the L1.
 The general conclusion from these investigations is that different aged learners acquire the various aspects of language with varying difficulty.
 Some variation in grammatical performance is attributed to maturation, however, all participants began immersion programs before puberty and so were too young for a strong critical period hypothesis to be directly tested.

-This corresponds to Noam Chomsky’s UG theory, which states that while language acquisition principles are still active, it is easy to learn a language, and the principles developed through L1 acquisition are vital for learning an L2.
+This corresponds to Noam Chomsky's UG theory, which states that while language acquisition principles are still active, it is easy to learn a language, and the principles developed through L1 acquisition are vital for learning an L2.